ryanwentzel/IoCContainers/README.md

 # IoC Containers

 I was curious how registration works in the various .NET IoC containers so I threw together some code to find out.
-The `IoCContainers.Core.Registration` namespace contains classes that do type registration using:
+The `Core` project contains classes that do type registration using:

 - [Autofac](http://code.google.com/p/autofac/)
 - [Windsor](http://docs.castleproject.org/Default.aspx?Page=MainPage&NS=Windsor&AspxAutoDetectCookieSupport=1)